 - Surveys: As biases change and mutate, so should how you manage training.
 Conduct surveys that ask participants if they learned something new, whether they feel equipped to mitigate their biases in the real world, and how the training can be improved.
 Continue reshaping your training to ensure you’re meeting your employees’ needs.

-4. Contextualize training with touch points throughout the year.
+4. Contextualize training with touchpoints throughout the year.

 Plan to contextualize whichever type of training you settle on by making it a multipart series or by conducting it throughout the employee’s lifecycle.
 For example, conduct a training session before a hiring cycle for managers involved with the hiring process.
-Okta presents “Hiring at Okta,” a six-slide presentation outlining how implicit biases can show up in the form of gendered or triggering language in the job descriptions.
-The hiring panel also has a structured questionnaire during interviews to further ensure biases don’t creep.
+Okta presents “Hiring at Okta,” a six-slide presentation outlining how implicit biases can show up in the form of gendered or triggering language in job descriptions.
+The hiring panel also has a structured questionnaire during interviews to further ensure biases don’t creep in.

 Ahead of reviews, or calibration sessions, is another opportunity to mitigate biases like the recency bias, which exaggerates the success of recent events, overshadowing preceding events, and the halo effect, which is when a person’s positive characteristics determine the way we regard other, unrelated traits.

 “If you’re giving people specific, actionable guidance in a context where they understand how they’re going to use that guidance, they’re much more likely to do it, which gets you to reducing bias in the first place,” Blanche says.
 “We know that if you just focus on raising awareness without giving people actionable strategies, there is no point in making the investment.”